RUB-Bioinf/omnisphero-cnn/README.md

 - Give the location of a saved model which should be used to predict on new data
 - Give the directory which contains unannotated data that should be labeled

+### Required libraries
+Please aquire the following libraries on your own, as they are not included within this repository:

+ - numpy
+ - pandas
+ - keras
+ - matplotlib
+ - h5py
+ - sklearn